-Cravath’s broad‑based intellectual property practice has deep experience advising clients ranging from early‑stage startups to global companies in corporate contexts across the full spectrum of intellectual property disciplines, technologies and jurisdictions.
-Our corporate IP practice is distinctive for its “cross‑disciplinary and highly collaborative approach,” placing Cravath “a class apart” for providing “integrated solutions to the most pressing legal and business problems faced by industry leaders.”
+Cravath’s broad‑based IP and strategic tech transactions practice has deep experience advising clients ranging from early‑stage startups to global companies on strategies to optimize opportunities and mitigate risks related to intellectual property and technology assets across industries and regions.
+Our IP and strategic tech transactions practice is distinctive for its “cross‑disciplinary and highly collaborative approach,” placing Cravath “a class apart” for providing “integrated solutions to the most pressing legal and business problems faced by industry leaders.”
 (IAM Patent 1000)

-Cravath’s IP lawyers work hand in glove with our premier corporate practices to handle the many intellectual property issues that arise in complex transactions, including issues relating to patents, trademarks, copyrights, data, trade secrets, privacy and information security.
+Cravath’s IP and strategic tech transactions lawyers work hand in glove with our premier corporate practices to handle the many intellectual property issues that arise in complex strategic transactions, including issues relating to patents, trademarks, copyrights, data, trade secrets, privacy and information security.
 We also advise on matters in connection with emerging technologies, including artificial intelligence and fintech solutions involving Web3/blockchain, digital assets, smart contracts and decentralized networks.

 Our IP lawyers provide expert advice related to:

-Cravath also provides strategic counseling, review and analysis in developing and managing intellectual property portfolios, commercializing innovation‑based assets and optimizing intellectual property rights to ensure our clients are maximizing value from their intellectual property in the U.S. and in non-U.S. markets.
+Cravath also provides strategic counseling, review and analysis in developing and managing intellectual property portfolios, commercializing innovation‑based assets and optimizing intellectual property rights to ensure our clients are maximizing value from their intellectual property and technology assets in the U.S. and in non-U.S. markets.

-Cravath helps clients navigate AI and data issues with respect to data ownership and licensing, business operations and disputes related to AI and data, as well as the acquisition of data and AI technologies.
+Cravath helps clients navigate artificial intelligence and data issues with respect to data ownership and licensing, business operations and disputes related to AI, as well as the acquisition of data and AI technologies.
 Our expertise across subject areas allows us to provide interdisciplinary advice on AI and data issues, including ownership of and rights to use AI algorithms and related data, confidentiality management and related transaction structuring.

-Cravath’s IP lawyers work hand in glove with our premier corporate practices to handle the many intellectual property issues that arise in complex transactions, including issues relating to patents, trademarks, copyrights, data, trade secrets, privacy and information security.
+Cravath’s IP and strategic tech transactions lawyers work hand in glove with our premier corporate practices to handle the many intellectual property issues that arise in complex strategic transactions, including issues relating to patents, trademarks, copyrights, data, trade secrets, privacy and information security.
 We also advise on matters in connection with emerging technologies, including artificial intelligence and fintech solutions involving Web3/blockchain, digital assets, smart contracts and decentralized networks.

 Our IP lawyers provide expert advice related to:

-Cravath also provides strategic counseling, review and analysis in developing and managing intellectual property portfolios, commercializing innovation‑based assets and optimizing intellectual property rights to ensure our clients are maximizing value from their intellectual property in the U.S. and in non-U.S. markets.
+Cravath also provides strategic counseling, review and analysis in developing and managing intellectual property portfolios, commercializing innovation‑based assets and optimizing intellectual property rights to ensure our clients are maximizing value from their intellectual property and technology assets in the U.S. and in non-U.S. markets.

-Cravath helps clients navigate AI and data issues with respect to data ownership and licensing, business operations and disputes related to AI and data, as well as the acquisition of data and AI technologies.
+Cravath helps clients navigate artificial intelligence and data issues with respect to data ownership and licensing, business operations and disputes related to AI, as well as the acquisition of data and AI technologies.
 Our expertise across subject areas allows us to provide interdisciplinary advice on AI and data issues, including ownership of and rights to use AI algorithms and related data, confidentiality management and related transaction structuring.

 Deals & Cases